nagesh123-geek/GEN-AI-course/README.md

 Happy learning......

-I have written a file named "intro.pdf" , its about my current views on human life as whole.
+I have written a file named "intro.pdf" , its about my current views on human life as a whole.
 Please have a look at it.
 (Initially I tried to write it on intro to human intelligence, over time , with flow I end up where I'm now(No wonder , just classic me))

 WISDOM WITHOUT COMPASSION IS BARREN AND COMPASSION WITHOUT WISDOM IS BLINDNESS